interledger/rafiki/docs/architecture.md

 - creating HTTP signature headers
 - validate and verify HTTP signature headers

+which is used to process [Open Payments](./glossary.md#open-payments) client keys and signatures and is based on the proposed IETF standard [HTTP Message Signatures](https://datatracker.ietf.org/doc/draft-ietf-httpbis-message-signatures/).

-Additionally, the package includes an app that generates HTTP digests and signatures for Postman.
+Additionally, the package includes an app that generates HTTP digests and signatures for the [Postman collection](https://www.postman.com/interledger/workspace/interledger/overview).

 ### Mock Account Provider

-The `mock-account-provider` package is a [remix](https://remix.run/) application to mimic an account provider.
+The `mock-account-provider` package is a [remix](https://remix.run/) application to mimic an [Account Servicing Entity](./glossary.md#account-servicing-entity).
 It is used to test the integration with the Rafiki webhooks and the quoting of outgoing payments.

 ### Open Payments